Home

 The second option is more expensive but is a solution if raising the roofline is out of the question.

-If the property has generous ceiling heights in its existing first floor rooms than it may be feasible to lower the ceiling and thus the floor of the new loft room.
-Although not cheap lowering the existing loft floor is very feasible in most modern loft conversion.
+If the property has generous ceiling heights in its existing first floor rooms than lowering the ceiling may be a feasible option.
+Although not cheap lowering the existing loft floor is very possible in most modern loft conversion.